-b) Which assets qualify for tax deductibility? (e.g. cash, real estate, in kind, or other)
+b) Which assets qualify for tax deductibility (e.g. cash, real estate, in kind, or other)?

-Under Section 20 (8) of the Income Tax Act, any legal person may deduct from its tax base the amount of donations provided to foundations and associations with their registered office in the Czech Republic, if this is used for financing of science and education, research and development purposes, culture, education, police, fire protection, support and protection of young people, animal protection, social, health, ecological, humanitarian, charitable, or religious purposes of registered Churches and religious organisations, physical education and sports purposes, or for activities of political parties and movements, as long as the amount of the donation is at least CZK 2,000 (approx. €70) Starting from 2001, a total of no more than 10% of the tax base for income tax of legal persons may be deducted.
+Under Section 20 (8) of the Income Tax Act, any legal person may deduct from its tax base the amount of donations provided to foundations and associations with their registered office in the Czech Republic, if this is used for financing of science and education, research and development purposes, culture, education, police, fire protection, support and protection of young people, animal protection, social, health, ecological, humanitarian, charitable, or religious purposes of registered Churches and religious organisations, physical education and sports purposes, or for activities of political parties and movements, as long as the amount of the donation is at least CZK 2,000 (~ \leq 80) Starting from 2001, a total of no more than 10% of the tax base for income tax of legal persons may be deducted.
 A donation may be obtained on the basis of a gift agreement (or a subsidy agreement), clearly delimiting the purpose of the donation.
 This deduction may not be carried out by entities not founded or established for the purpose of business.

 The donation must be given to a not-for-profit organisation headquartered in the Czech Republic or, according to the law expressed in cases since 2009, in the EU or Norway or Iceland, or to a legal entity organising a public collection.
+Due to the war in Ukraine, it is possible also to support the domestic entities in Ukraine.